 The University Staff Council (USC) represent the interests of more than 10,000 staff at Texas A&M University in communicating with administrators, identifying and addressing issues that impact staff, making recommendations to the university president, and interacting with other organizations.

 Staff feel supported, included and valued in this environment where we practice respect, excellence, leadership, loyalty, integrity and selfless service.

 The Council will provide a voice and integrate staff perspective by:

 The University Staff Council will not act in an advocacy role in any specific employee/employer policy matter or dispute within the University, nor will it assume the role of arbitrator in any such matter.
 Employees are encouraged to work directly with their supervisor or management personnel, or their appropriate Human Resources office, if issues are specific to their personal situation.
 Employees submitting inquiries to this website should be aware that an inquiry will be reviewed by a subcommittee of the University Staff Council for response.

 The University Staff Advisory Council Task Force was formed in the fall of 2007.
 Its purpose was to collect staff expectations and goals for the planned staff advisory council and to provide recommendations to Interim President Davis on how to move forward in establishing the council.
 The council, once established, would discuss issues that impact non-faculty staff and serve as a source of advice to the President.

-The USC's annual reports give a comprehensive report on the Councils activities throughout the preceding year.
-Annual reports are intended to give staff and other interested people information about the Council's activities and financial performance.
+The USC's annual reports give a comprehensive report on the Council's annual activities and financial performance.